jumb0t/pypassgen/README.md

      python example_usage.py
      ```

-   This will demonstrate how to use the CryptoPasswordGenerator library on your Android device with Termux.
+   This will demonstrate how to use the PyPassGen library on your Android device with Termux.

 ## Customization and Integration